Adithya-5134/Insurance-Cost-Prediction/README.md

 # 🌟 Insurance Cost Prediction 🚀

 ## 📌 Project Overview
 Welcome to the **Insurance Cost Prediction** project!
-This machine learning model predicts insurance charges based on various factors such as age, BMI, smoking status, and region.
+This machine learning model predicts insurance charges based on various factors such as age, BMI, smoking habits, gender, dependents, and region.

 ## 📂 Dataset Information